 The Sport Studies curriculum prepares graduates for careers in *teaching, coaching, and sport administration in elementary, secondary, and post-secondary educational settings.
 It matches the interests and needs of the student with those of the faculty in a broad range of coursework in liberal arts, exercise science, and administration.

 *If you need your teaching credential please apply separately to the Kalmanovitz School of Education.

-The Sport Management curriculum prepares graduates for management careers in a variety of sport organizations, primarily within educational settings.
+The Sport Management curriculum prepares graduates for management careers in a variety of sport and recreational organizations, primarily within educational settings.
 Coursework is focused on liberal arts, business, and management.
 Internship opportunities with leading sport organizations and agencies are encouraged.

 The Fitness Management curriculum prepares students for management careers in fitness organizations.
 It matches the interests and needs of the student with those of the faculty in a wide range of coursework in liberal arts, exercise science, and management.
 Internship opportunities with a variety of fitness and strength and conditioning organizations are available.

 Please be sure to check out our course descriptions to learn more about our curriculum and when courses are typically offered each semester.

 All students must complete 30 units of coursework, including five (5) core courses, and comprehensive examinations.
 All coursework must be completed with a B- grade or better and students must maintain a 3.0 GPA throughout their time in the program.

 If taking courses full-time, requirements may be completed in 14-months (summer start) or 16-months (fall start).
 If taking courses part-time, these requirements may be completed between 18 and 26 months.